 - Adding more glycolic acid will increase the density, viscosity, and surface tension of the glycolic/formic acid blend.
 This is not expected to present any difficulties in pumping of the material. - Changing to a glycolic acid flowsheet may increase the sulfate level in glass by up to 0.033 wt%. - Introducing glycolic acid to high radiation doses may cause some polymerization of the acid in an oxygen depleted atmosphere.
-The rheology of the SRAT and SME products may thus increase by some amount, but the effect is expected to be minor.
-However, an irradiation test with a simulated SRAT product supernate containing glycolic acid in an oxygen depleted atmosphere did not find evidence of polymerization.
+The rheology of the SRAT and SME products may thus increase by

-• Formaldehyde and MAA are impurities in the glycolic acid.
+- some amount, but the effect is expected to be minor.
+However, an irradiation test with a simulated SRAT product supernate containing glycolic acid in an oxygen depleted atmosphere did not find evidence of polymerization. - Analysis of fresh, one year of storage, and four years of storage glycolic acid was completed by Chemours to determine impurities and to determine whether the glycolic acid degraded in storage.
+The glycolic acid did not degrade appreciably during up to four years of storage.